gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 the characteristics of the transport network.
 This specification recommends a default value of 30 seconds for T-valid.
-This value is superseded by what recommended in the Cipher Specification for each Protection Engine.
+This value is superseded by what recommended in the Protection Engine Specification for each Protection Engine.

 # Procedures {#procedures}